smaclell/smaclell.github.io/_drafts/changing-layers.md

 Does this violate the [Single Responsibility Principle][srp]?
 Maybe.

 The previous responsibilities for each class/interface were extremely narrow, get a setting or get all settings.
-We combined the classes which meant there is now a method for each of the original responsibilities.

-Each methods has one responsibility and together they form a cohesive package.
+Combining the interfaces means the two responsibilities are merged into a single class.
+Together in one class, the methods are a more cohesive package.

-We now encapsulate how a single data source was used.
+The new design encapsulates how a single data source is used in one class.
 In the previous version this was split between the layers.
-There is now one place to find the implementation of ``ISettingsProvider`` for each data source, the configuration file or the key/value store.
+Now details for using a configuration file or the key/value store are isolated in our ``ISettingsProvider`` implementations.
+Although this is a larger responsibility than before, I think it is a reasonable way to break up the code.

-I have drank the SOLID koolaid.
+I have drunk the SOLID Kool-Aid.
 For years I have tried to think hard about when to apply each of the rules.
 While writing this post I found the article "[I don't love the single responsibility principle][love]".
 Like the [hacker news][hn] comments I don't agree with all the ideas here, especially